MaineKuehn/usim/docs/source/api/usim.rst

     Send and receive unique messages.

 :py:exc:`usim.StreamClosed`
-    Exception for operations not support by a closed :py:class:`~usim.Channel` or :py:class:`~usim.Queue`
+    Exception for operations not supported by a closed :py:class:`~usim.Channel` or :py:class:`~usim.Queue`

 Modelling Resources